prvtllc/cyberinternetlawyerbare/site/content/post/california-computer-crimes.md

 (e) (1) In addition to any other civil remedy available, the owner or lessee of the computer, computer system, computer network, computer program, or data may bring a civil action against any person convicted under this section for compensatory damages, including any expenditure reasonably and necessarily incurred by the owner or lessee to verify that a computer system, computer network, computer program, or data was or was not altered, damaged, or deleted by the access.
 For the purposes of actions authorized by this subdivision, the conduct of an unemancipated minor shall be imputed to the parent or legal guardian having control or custody of the minor, pursuant to the provisions of Section 1714.1 of the Civil Code.

-(2) In any action brought pursuant to this subdivision the court may award reasonable attorney&#8217;s fees to a prevailing party.
+(2) In any action brought pursuant to this subdivision the court may award reasonable attorney's fees to a prevailing party.

 (3) A community college, state university, or academic institution accredited in this state is required to include computer-related crimes as a specific violation of college or university student conduct policies and regulations that may subject a student to disciplinary sanctions up to and including dismissal from the academic institution.
 This paragraph shall not apply to the University of California unless the Board of Regents adopts a resolution to that effect.